How long have you been a practising artist?

 Since I was 9 years old pretty much

 What got you into painting?

-Do you have other artistic pasttimes?
+Do you have any artistic pastimes outside painting?

 What is the excitement you get from painting?